Strategic Solutions Research Presents Nielsen Audio July '22 Ratings Today

 -

-NIELSEN AUDIO JULY '22 Ratings out TODAY for ALBANY-SCHENECTADY-TROY, ALLENTOWN-BETHLEHEM, DAYTON, FRESNO, GRAND RAPIDS, and WILKES BARRE-SCRANTON.
+NIELSEN AUDIO JULY '22 Ratings out TODAY for AKRON, CHARLESTON, SC, MONTEREY-SALINAS-SANTA CRUZ and SYRACUSE.
 Find ratings for subscribing stations in the ALLACCESS.COM NIELSEN AUDIO section after 2p (PT).

-Coming FRIDAY 8/19, JULY '22 Ratings for BAKERSFIELD, HONOLULU, KNOXVILLE, OMAHA-COUNCIL BLUFFS, and TULSA.
+Coming WEDNESDAY 8/24, JULY '22 Ratings for COLUMBIA, SC, GREENVILLE-NEW BERN-JACKSONVILLE, LITTLE ROCK, SPRINGFIELD, MA, and TOLEDO.